blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p>Before we call the base implementation to handle setting the rest of the fields, we set fields["Related individual"] to equal null.
-We do this because we want the base SetHouseholdFields to skip it's handling of the 'Related individual' field.</p>
+<p>Before we call the base implementation to set the rest of the fields, we set fields["Related individual"] to equal null.
+We do this because we want the base <code>SetHouseholdFields</code> to skip its handling of the **Related individual** field.</p>

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Set 'Related individual' to null and call the base method.</div></div>
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Set Related individual to null and call the base method</div></div>
 <pre><code class="language-csharp">
 using Blueshirt.Core.Crm;
 using TechTalk.SpecFlow;